 With the AI Performance Dashboard, Microsoft has delivered what the SEO industry has been demanding since the rise of AI search: reliable first-party data on AI visibility.

 And the data delivers.
-829 citations in 30 days for seo-kreativ.de shows that even a niche blog is regularly used as a source in AI answers.
-The Grounding Queries reveal surprises—the AI doesn’t necessarily cite what you think is important, but what it deems thematically authoritative.
+829 citations in 30 days for seo-kreativ.de show that even a German-language niche blog is regularly used as a source in AI answers.
+The Grounding Queries reveal surprises – the AI doesn’t necessarily cite the content you think is important, but what it deems thematically authoritative.

-Of course, the report isn’t perfect.
-Click data is missing, Grounding Queries are currently just a sample, and Bing naturally has less relevance than Google in some regions.
-But this doesn’t diminish the importance of this step.
-For the first time, you can measure if your content appears in AI answers and derive concrete optimization measures from it.
+Of course, the report isn’t perfect yet.
+Click data is missing, the Grounding Queries are currently just a sample, and Bing naturally has less relevance in Germany than Google.
+But that doesn’t diminish the importance of this step.
+For the first time, you can measure whether your content appears in AI answers – and derive concrete optimization measures from it.

-Be honest with yourself: the report shows citations, not impact.
-As long as click data is missing, it remains an open question whether AI visibility actually delivers traffic and conversions—or if the AI is simply “mining” your content without ever sending a user your way.
-That is the uncomfortable question Microsoft hasn’t answered yet.
-Regardless, the alternative is flying blind.
-And flying blind has never been a good strategy.
+But be honest with yourself too: the report shows citations, not impact.
+As long as click data is missing, it remains open whether AI visibility actually delivers traffic and conversions – or whether the AI uses your content without ever sending a user to your site.
+That’s the uncomfortable question Microsoft hasn’t answered (yet).
+Still: the alternative is flying blind.
+And flying blind was never a good strategy.

-In twelve months, you’ll be glad you started today.
-AI search will continue to grow, Google will eventually release its own AI reports, and those collecting data now will have a real head start—with trends, benchmarks, and optimization experience that no competitor can easily replicate.
+In twelve months, you’ll be glad you started today: AI search will keep gaining importance, Google will keep expanding its AI reports, and those collecting data now will have a real head start – with trends, benchmarks, and optimization experience that no competitor can easily replicate.